biollas/db_tutorial/README.md

  - Usage Example 1: [Astronaut](https://youtu.be/ECNL7OB6FbQ)
  - Usage Example 2: [Wonder Woman](https://youtu.be/nVObV7Pz10A)

 I don't go into anything more complex than the standard Automatic1111 features (i.e. no ControlNET).
+I also use Realistic Vision as the source model much of the time; I use the default here just to keep things simple.

 (Note: the Dreambooth images I made were trained for only 300 epochs.
 They'd look better with more epochs, and more training images, but they look good enough for this purpose.)